Ellis-Ayikwei/waste-wise/Wasgo-BE/PROVIDER_REGISTRATION_IMPLEMENTATION.md

 ## Overview

-This document outlines the complete implementation of the provider registration system for MoreVans, which handles user creation, provider profile creation, and address management in a single API endpoint.
+This document outlines the complete implementation of the provider registration system for Wasgo, which handles user creation, provider profile creation, and address management in a single API endpoint.

 ## Key Components